Yonkai/sb-virus-demo/READ.md

-Make a educational covid19 map for new york.
+Make a educational covid19 map for memes.